Concertgebouw Brugge wants photovoltaic building envelope

 Ingenium offers advice and guidance

-Ingenium plays a crucial role in this project by supporting the Concertgebouw in the concept phase and market research.
-Ingenium drew up a detailed concept note, setting out technical, financial, and aesthetic requirements.
-In addition, we developed an assessment framework to evaluate various proposals and options.
-The emphasis here is on technical and financial feasibility, with secondary attention to aesthetic value.
+Ingenium plays a crucial role in this project by supporting the Concertgebouw during the conceptual phase and market research.
+Ingenium drafted a detailed concept paper outlining technical, financial, and aesthetic requirements.
+In addition, we developed an evaluation framework to assess various proposals and options.
+This framework emphasizes technical and financial feasibility while also focusing on aesthetic value.
 Each proposal can be integrated into the evaluation model to objectively determine which solution best meets the needs of the Concertgebouw.

 With these preparations, Ingenium is helping the Concertgebouw Brugge lay a solid foundation for finding a suitable partner.
 Together we strive for innovative and sustainable solutions that blend seamlessly both functionally and visually into the unique character of the building.